ChrisPritchard/ctf-writeups/tryhackme/jack.md

 3. `wpscan --url jack.thm -U wendy,danny -P /usr/share/wordlists/fasttrack.txt` quickly picked up a password for wendy: `changelater`

-4. Once into the site, I used the vulnerability with the user role editor to grant wendy admin rights.
+4. Once into the site, I used the vulnerability with the user role editor to grant wendy admin rights (used burp to intercept the 'Update Profile' POST, added the extra body param, and forwarded the request on).

-5. I replaced the content of the akismet plugin's index.php with p0wny shell (probably overkill - could have added a new file or uploaded something), then browsed to `http://jack.thm/wp-content/plugins/akismet/index.php` to get a web shell.
+5. I replaced the content of the akismet plugin's `index.php` with [p0wny shell](https://raw.githubusercontent.com/flozz/p0wny-shell/master/shell.php) (probably overkill - could have added a new file or uploaded something), then browsed to `http://jack.thm/wp-content/plugins/akismet/index.php` to get a web shell.

 6. In the user directory were two text files: `user.txt` and `reminder.txt`.
 The first contained the user flag: `0052f7829e48752f2e7bf50f1231548a`